Estimated reading time: 5 minutes

 In the spring, you get to enjoy the beautiful bright colors of the pasture and its flowers, and meet all the new babies born in the park.

-When it’s not too hot, summer days are always great for a stroll, and the fall—with its warm-colored leaves—offers another beautiful scenery for photographers.
+When it’s not too hot, summer days are always great for a stroll.
+The fall—with its warm-colored leaves—offers another beautiful scenery for photographers.

 Here are two cute little baby boars I filmed this spring: